The Croton: Planting, Growing and Care

 How to propagate a croton in water?

-• Choose a healthy stem about 10 to 15 cm long, with several leaves.
+- Select a healthy stem around 10 to 15 cm long, with several leaves.

-• Cut the stem just below a node using clean pruning shears.
+- Cut the stem just below a node using clean secateurs.

-• The croton produces a milky sap; it is recommended to let the cut dry for a few minutes before placing it in water.
+- The croton produces milky sap, so it’s advisable to let the cut dry for a few minutes before placing it in water.

-• Use water at room temperature and submerge only the base of the stem.
+- Use room-temperature water and submerge only the base of the stem.

-• Change the water every 3 to 4 days to prevent bacterial growth.
+- Change the water every 3 to 4 days to prevent the growth of bacteria.

-• Water lightly and place the plant in a bright spot without direct sunlight.
+- Water lightly and place the young plant in a bright spot without direct sunlight.

-The croton, with its colourful and graphic foliage, is an ideal plant to add a splash of colour to a living room or office.
-To showcase it, it’s best to place it in a bright space where its vibrant hues can fully shine.
-In terms of decoration, it works particularly well as a standalone plant, on a pedestal or coffee table, where it becomes a true focal point.
-It can also be integrated into a composition with other tropical plants, such as the monstera, the ficus, or the calathea.
+The croton, with its colourful and graphic foliage, is an ideal plant to bring colour into a living room or office.
+To showcase it, it’s best placed in a bright space where its vibrant hues can fully express themselves.
+In terms of decoration, it works particularly well as a standalone plant, on a pedestal or coffee table, where it becomes a real focal point.
+It can also be integrated into a composition with other tropical plants, such as monstera, ficus or calathea.

-As for the pot, it is best showcased in simple and elegant containers, which avoid overwhelming the already striking visual effect of its foliage.
-A raw terracotta pot adds a natural and authentic touch, perfect for a bohemian or Mediterranean style.
-For a more modern and minimalist decor, a white or black ceramic pot will highlight its colours without overpowering them.
-Planters made from natural materials, such as rattan, enhance its exotic and lush appearance without being kitschy.
+When it comes to the pot, it is best showcased in simple and elegant containers, which avoid overwhelming the already strong visual impact of its foliage.
+A raw terracotta pot adds a natural and authentic touch, ideal for a bohemian or Mediterranean style.
+For a more modern and minimalist look, a white or black ceramic pot will highlight its colours without overpowering them.
+Plant covers in natural materials, such as rattan, enhance its exotic and lush appearance without being kitschy.

 Pair the Croton with other houseplants such as Calathea, Alocasia, Sanseveria…